Snowflake-Labs/sfguide-data-model-mapper/README.md

 Copyright (c) 2023 Snowflake Inc. All Rights Reserved.

+Please see TAGGING.md for details on object comments.

 ## Directions
 1. Run provider_init.sql in your Snowflake environment \
 2. Upload files from toStage/streamlit to a "/streamlit" directory in stage dmm_data_mapper_code.content.files_v1_0 using Snowsight \